rlnorthcutt/gopher/docs/core/cache.md

 cache := core.NewCache()
 ```

-It is then registered into the `CoreServices` struct:
+It is then registered into the `AppServices` struct:

 ```go
 services.Cache.Set("homepage", html, 5*time.Minute)